mrismanaziz/Reforestation/README.md

-## How do you organize a space party?
-You planet.
+## Why did the melons plan a big wedding?
+Because they cantaloupe!